• Skip to primary navigation

 Two Key Questions to Ask About a VPN

-Instead of asking whether or not your VPN provider logs data, instead you should be concerned about two more important questions:
+Instead of asking whether or not your VPN provider logs data, you should be concerned about two more important questions:

 1. What exactly does my VPN service log about me and my usage?